Large Language Models are Contrastive Reasoners: Conclusion

 \section{Conclusion}

-We propose Contrastive Prompting (CP), a template-based prompting approach for contrastive reasoning.
-Quantitative and qualitative results indicate that Zero-Shot-CoT shows significant improvements across various reasoning tasks.
+We propose CP, a template-based prompting approach for contrastive reasoning.
+Quantitative and qualitative results indicate that Zero-Shot-CP shows significant improvements across various reasoning tasks.
 Our method can seamlessly integrate with any prompting technique by incorporating a trigger sentence before the LLM provides answers.
-CP not only outperforms zero-shot CoT and few-shot CoT in the majority of arithmetic and commonsense reasoning tasks, but also achieves comparable or even superior results when compared to state-of-the-art methods.
+CP not only outperforms Zero-shot-CoT and Few-shot-CoT in most arithmetic and commonsense reasoning tasks, but also achieves comparable or even superior results when compared to state-of-the-art methods.